Table of Contents

 Simplified Session View without much of Clip UI elements

 Around 40% thought that Session View above looked a bit cluttered, so I revisited it and created this stripped-down version with horizontal color-coding of Clips below.
+Iterating on feedback baby!

 I’m well aware that Ableton has always been about minimalism and simple effective solutions that work, and I respect that.
 I’m just exploring ideas for different features and trying not to constrain myself too much while keeping an eye on a big picture.
+Also, I can’t tell what will work without proper testing which is beyond this project.

 expanding and collapsing the view